-Momentum is defined as the product of an object's mass and its velocity with the following formula \[\vec{P}=m\vec{v}\] Momentum, like velocity, is a vector quantity in the same direction as the object's velocity.
+Momentum is defined as the product of an object's mass and its velocity, represented by the formula \[\vec{P}=m\vec{v}\] Like velocity, momentum is a vector quantity in the same direction as the object's velocity.

 Problem (1): What is the definition of momentum in physics?